 Note 2: When the “Name on Card” field is being entered, It should use the exact Payer Name as in the virtual credit card.

-9. Click on Save & Print (highlighted in Image 3) to save and print a receipt for the payment.
-Click on Save and Apply to save and open the manual posting screen or, click Save to save the payment.
+9. Click on Save and Apply to save and open the manual posting screen or, click Save to save the payment.
 This completes the processing of the card.
+After this, the amount field in the payment screen becomes non-editable to prevent reconciliation and reporting discrepancies that can occur if amount changes are permitted for the posted transactions.

 10. A payment success message (see Image 4) with a Gateway Transaction number is displayed along with the Payment Number.